Lactose Intolerance Kit

 - Rinse your mouth with water

-- Open the box, which contains a cotton swab in a paper/plastic package and an instruction leaflet.
-Carefully remove the sticker including the analysis code from the package leaflet and attach it to the paper/plastic package that contains the cotton bud.
-Open the upper part of the package and pull out the cotton swab.
+- Open the box, which contains a cotton swab in a test tube, zip-bag and an instruction leaflet.
+Carefully tear off the analysis code from the test tube and keep it safe.
+Unscrew the cork on the test tube and pull out the cotton swab.

-- Rub the cotton end of the swab against the inside of your cheek.
+- Rub the cotton end of the swab against the inside of your cheek for 3 -4 seconds.

-- Place the cotton swab in its packaging and then into the kit box and seal it.
+- Place the cotton swab in the test tube, place the tube in the zip-bag and then into the kit box and lock it.
 The box is now ready to be used as the return package.
 Send the prepaid shipment by post.